Space Strikers

-Space Strikers (20,000 Lieues dans l'espace, lit 20,000 Leagues in Space) is a 1995 animated television series based on the 1870 Jules Verne novel Twenty Thousand Leagues Under the Sea.
+Space Strikers (20,000 Lieues dans l'espace, lit 20,000 Leagues in Space) is a 1995 animated television series based on the 1870 Jules Verne novel Twenty Thousand Leagues Under the Seas.
 Episodes center around the crew of the spaceship Nautilus, led by Captain Nemo, in an attempt to liberate Earth and other planets from the control of Master Phantom.
 The series later premiered in France on M6 on March 8, 1995 and later aired in the United States on UPN from September 10 to December 3, 1995.
 Action sequences were shown in "Strikervision" 3-D.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Plot

 Space Strikers has a single continuous plot running through all twelve episodes.
-The universe is inhabited by humans and a variety of other space-faring species.
-They are under threat from the mostly-robotic armies of Master Phantom, a human cyborg who believes Captain Nemo left him to die.
-Earth and multiple other planets have already been conquered at the start of the first episode.
+In the Future the universe is inhabited by humans and a variety of other spacefaring species.
+They are under threat from the mostly-robotic armies of Master Phantom, a human cyborg who was once Vince Burt who blames Captain Nemo left him for dead and vows revenge.
+Now Earth and multiple other planets have already been conquered at the start of the first episode.
 Members of various other species join the human crew of the Nautilus to fight back, including an anthropomorphic wolf, an anthropomorphic dolphin, a Cupid-like creature, and a variety of robots.

 Due to their previous friendship and shared academy training, Captain Nemo and Master Phantom attempting to outwit each other is recurrent theme in the show.